PUEBLO ZOO JOB OPPORTUNITIES

 Maintain shop and other work areas in a clean and orderly manner.

-Demonstrate a commitment to Sustainability Policies by adhering to all environmental, safety, health regulations, procedures, and goals.
+Demonstrate a commitment to Sustainability Policies by adhering to all environmental, safety, health regulations, procedures, & goals.

-Drives or operates mechanical equipment and motor vehickles safely and without causing damage to Zoo property or equipment.
+Drives or operates mechanical equipment and motor vehicles safely and without causing damage to Zoo property or equipment.
 Must be able to drive a standard transmission.

 KNOWLEDGE, SKILLS, AND ABILITIES: